 So, Why Should You Care About Cultivating A Community?

 I understand.
 All this talk about community and engagement sounds great but at the end of the day, you’re looking for what brings in the dollar and cents, not so much if Susan from North Dakota is getting a sense of belonging in your social media channels.
-Fortunately, this isn’t a one or the other scenario and in fact, bolstering your community management efforts accomplishes two things that are great for any enterprise:
+Fortunately, your community management efforts accomplishes two things that are great for any enterprise:

 Increase revenue and decrease costs.

 How?
 Let’s hone in on increasing revenue first.
 One of the ways that an engaged community can boost revenue is by reducing churn and increasing customer retention.
-Community members that are actively taking a part in your business are far less likely to abandon your brand and much more likely to stick around.
+Community members that are actively taking a part in your business are far less likely to abandon your brand.

 As we know, it is seven times more costly to win over a new customer than to nurture a current one.
 This leads us to a second benefit, which is an increase in purchasing frequency.
 These community members who are sticking around and engaging with others are probably going to purchase at a higher frequency than casual, non-community buyers.

 As they purchase more, they are likely to become advocates of your brand and effectively champion your business to other, like-minded people without you even needing to further lift a finger!
 This customer advocacy is far more effective messaging than your own, as potential buyers are much more likely to trust the word of a fellow consumer.